'Doc' Antle of Netflix's 'Tiger King' pleads guilty to wildlife trafficking and money laundering

 “The defendant held himself out as a conservationist, yet repeatedly violated laws protecting endangered animals and then tried to cover up those violations,” Assistant Attorney General Todd Kim of the Justice Department’s Environment and Natural Resources Division said in a statement.

-Antle faces a maximum of five years’ imprisonment, fines up to $250,000 and three years of supervised release for each count.
+Antle faces a maximum of 5 years’ imprisonment, fines up to $250,000 and 3 years of supervised release for each count.
 He operates Myrtle Beach Safari in South Carolina and is the founder of a nonprofit registered in the state called the Rare Species Fund.